nrv-framework/NRV/docs/usersguide/simulables.rst

 Generic parameters for all axons are defined by default and can be changed, as both unmyelinated and myelinated axons inherit from them.

-However, for the end-user, some useful methods are inherited by both unmyelinated and myelinated fibers:
+Some useful methods are inherited by both unmyelinated and myelinated fibers:

-* The ``simulate`` method that computes the membrane voltage and internal state variables.
+* The ``simulate`` method that solves the neural model.

   .. list-table:: Arguments of simulate method
       :widths: 15 25 50
       :header-rows: 1

       * - Parameter
         - Type
         - Comment
       * - t_sim
         - float
         - total simulation time (ms), by default 20 ms

   The simulate method is also controlled by axon attributes as described in the next table:

   .. list-table:: Attributes of axon involved in simulate
       :widths: 15 15 15 50
       :header-rows: 1

       * - Attribute
         - Type
         - default
         - Comment
       * - record_V_mem
-         - float
+        - bool
         - ``True``
         - if true, the membrane voltage is recorded
       * - record_I_mem
-         - float
+        - bool
         - ``False``
         - f true, the membrane current is recorded
       * - record_I_mem
-         - float
+        - bool
         - ``False``
         - if true, the ionic currents are recorded
       * - record_particules
-         - float
+        - bool
         - ``False``
-         - if true, the particule states are recorded
+        - if true, the particle states are recorded
-       * - record_V_mem
+      * - loaded_footprints
-         - float
+        - dictionary
         - None
-         - Dictionnary composed of extracellular footprint array, the keys are int value of the corresponding electrode ID, if None, footprints calculated during the simulation,
+        - Dictionary composed of extracellular footprint array, the keys are int value of the corresponding electrode ID, if None, footprints calculated during the simulation,

-    The simulate method for axons generate results stored and returned in a dictionary.
+  The simulate method for axons generate results are stored and returned in a ``axon_results`` object.

-* A method to link an axon to specification of an **extracellular stimulation**.
-This object provides the description of stimulation description which is involved in computation of external fields and footprint used to compute the axon response.
+* A method to link an axon to an **extracellular stimulation**.
+This object provides the description of the extracellular context.
+It is required for computing the external fields and footprint used to evaluate the axon response.
 A dedicated chapter of this user's guide s dedicated to extracellular stimulation.
-This method, called ``attach_extracellular_stimulation`` has a single paraleter, the ``stimulation`` object instance.
+This method, called ``attach_extracellular_stimulation`` has a single parameter, the ``stimulation`` object instance.

-* A method to change the stimulation waveform from a specific electrode already linked to the axon with the mprevious method.
-This method is called is called ``change_stimulus_from_electrode`` and has for arguments:
+* A method to change the stimulation waveform from a specific electrode already linked to the axon with the ``attach_extracellular_stimulation`` method.
+This method is called ``change_stimulus_from_electrode`` and has for arguments:
-    .. list-table:: Attributes of axon involved in simulate
+    .. list-table:: Arguments of the ``change_stimulus_from_elecrode`` method
        :widths: 15 25 50
        :header-rows: 1